ChrisMuir/pandas-group-by/README.md

 My first formal Python package.
 Using [this](https://python-packaging.readthedocs.io/en/latest/) tutorial as a guideline.

 This package exposes one function, `group_by()`.
-Purpose of this function is to provide a drop-in replacement for `pandas.DataFrame.grouoby()` that will keep `NaN` values in the output as a group.
+Purpose of this function is to provide a drop-in replacement for `pandas.DataFrame.groupby()` that will keep `NaN` values in the output as a group.
 Currently, the Pandas `groupby()` function will drop `NaN`'s from the set of groups, and I don't see a native way around this.
 `group_by()` can take all of the same optional input arguments as the Pandas version.